blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-intro.md

 Angular Ivy is the new Angular _renderer_ that uses _incremental DOM_.

+__Disclaimer__
+The post contains the thoughts of a preliminary investigation on how Angular works reading the some parts of the source code, debugging a simple application and reading how the compiler works.
+Some terms or definition could be wrong.
+{: .notice--danger}

 ## Lingo

 - _Object Model (OM):_ a way to model via object-oriented techniques (objects, classes, interfaces, properties, inheritance, encapsulation, etc) a system for development purpose: i.e. Apache POI implements a OM of Microsoft Excel that manipulates via a Java API.